Rishabh-Sh1rma/DSA---Topic-and-Pattern---Wise/Start-Up Guide.md

 🔍 My Approach

-Each pattern will have:
+# Each pattern will have:

 🏗 Detailed Explanation of the pattern.

 🛠 Varieties within the pattern (e.g., Two Pointers: adjacent, opposite side, fast-slow, situation-based).

-💡 Practice Problems categorized by brute force → optimized solutions.
+💡 Each Practice Problem categorized by brute force solution → optimized solutions.

 ⏳ Focus on Time & Space Complexity improvements.